How Do Solar Panels Actually Work?

 What If the Power Goes Out?

 The system will shut down automatically.
 It's a matter of safety.
-If it didn't, the system would still try to flow electricity back into the grid.
-When the power goes out, a whole-house standby generator can power your home.
+If it didn't, the energy would still flow back into the grid posing a serious threat to line workers.
+When the power goes out, a standby generator or battery backup can power your home.

 How are Panels Maintained?